Time, Stop Wasting It: A Simple Approach For Better Decisions

 • Prioritize and Schedule: Decide when and how to tackle these tasks based on their importance and urgency.

-• Delegate if Possible: If someone else can handle the task, delegate it to free up your time for more critical activities.
+• Delegate if Possible: If someone else can handle the task, delegate it.
+This will free up your time for more critical activities.

 4. Implement the Pomodoro Technique